DirectRTX/Simple-Ad-Network/README.md

 Additionally, you'll have options to monetize the traffic that DirectRTX doesn't purchase - which is where you can make a ton of money.
 We'll get more into those details later on in the documentation.
 Don't worry, this is all about making money :)

+Oh, and at the end of this, we're even going to teach you how to promote the network.

 ## What You Need to Get Started
 Please make sure you have the following things before you get started: